 beneath, like saying, "Be careful: this is what happens when you have this trope.

 Alternately, the trope can be used in a manner that differs greatly from its usual context.
-For example, many characters in comedies display behavior that, while played for laughs in the show, would be construed in real life as evidence of some form of mental problem—Yanderes
+For example, many characters in comedies display behavior that, while played for laughs in the show, would be depicted in real life as the end result of a mental or social anxiety problem—Yanderes

 , Hard Drinking Party Girls